kevingivens/itchpy/README.md

 ITCHPY
 ======

-Itch parser generator
+Itch Parser Generator

-Using sly, ITCHPY generates an ITCH parser in C++
+Using [sly](https://github.com/dabeaz/sly), ITCHPY generates an ITCH parser in C++.

-Trade messages are specified in a schema file
+Trade messages are specified in a schema file.